Pupwiz/my-debian/README.md

 - build packages from sources during setup?
 - after setup: sync fresh files from backup and ready to go;

+## How to use it

+This project contains my personal scripts and configuration files to build customized Debian image for my own needs.
+If you like it, you may fork it, tailor to your needs and build your own customized image.
+It'd be cool if you update your fork, so that others (including myself) could learn and re-use your interesting ideas.

+Image contains these profiles:

+- `nick-i3-deb`: main profile, required to install custom packages and configs;
+  other profiles are based on it and their installation could be broken without this profile;
+- `vbox`: adds customizations for VirtualBox guest environment, as installation of VirtualBox Guest additions at first login;
+- `laptop`: adds customizations for my laptop, as disk partitioning schema or packages to work with my laptop's hardware;

+If no profile is selected during installation, then default netinstall will occur.

 ## What's needed

 1. Debian on PC or in VM.
-I installed it in VirtualBox on Mac OS X.
+I installed it (from netinstall image) in VirtualBox on Mac OS X.

    VirtualBox can be installed with

     brew cask install virtualbox